 - The four Ph.D. field supervisors (one of whom is the Chair), the G.S.R., and the student participate in the oral portion of the General Exam.
-The student, the G.S.R., the Chair and at least two other field supervisors must be physically present at the oral.
-If necessary, one of the field supervisors (who is not the Chair) can participate via teleconference or skype.
+If necessary, one of the field supervisors (who is not the Chair) can participate via zoom.

 - The oral portion of the General Examination is scheduled by the student and the Committee members (including the G.S.R.) for 2-3 weeks after the last written exam, to give the examiners time to read and comment on the exams and the student time to use the comments to prepare for the oral.